dosasm/dosplay/README.md

 ## supported commands

 We use `/.jsdos/button_commands.bat` to define the commands to run.
-If the current editor's file is ends with `supported_ext`. we will run the editor's editing code, otherwise `default_file` is used.
+See <./assembly-tool/TASM/.jsdos/button_commands.bat> for example.
-The webapp first change directory to the file's parent folder and run the code with `main` replaced to the basename.
+If the current editor's file is ends with `ext`, the webapp first change directory to the file's parent folder and run the code with `main` replaced to the basename.